Georges Mandjeck

-Georges Constant Mandjeck (born 9 December 1988) is a Cameroonian professional footballer who most recently played as a midfielder for Ironi Kiryat Shmona.
+Georges Constant Mandjeck (born 9 December 1988) is a Cameroonian former professional footballer who played as a midfielder.

 Club career

 Stuttgart

 Mandjeck joined Stuttgart from Kadji Sports Academy in the summer of 2007 and made his competitive debut for the club on 25 July 2007 in their 2–0 home defeat to Bayern Munich in the semi-finals of the Premiere-Ligapokal, coming on as a substitute for Antônio da Silva in the 89th minute.
 It turned out to be his only competitive appearance for Stuttgart during the 2007–08 season.

 Loan to Kaiserslautern

 On 30 January 2008, Mandjeck was loaned out to 2.
 Bundesliga side 1.
 FC Kaiserslautern until the end of the season.
 He made his league debut for the club on 1 February 2008 in their 1–1 away draw at Borussia Mönchengladbach, starting the match and being replaced by Moussa Ouattara in the 67th minute.
 He went on to make a total of 10 league appearances for Kaiserslautern before returning to Stuttgart upon the end of the season.